-There are two different alarm modes on the CCRadio 3.
+There are two different alarm modes on the CCRadio 2.
 You can choose to wake up to the radio or to a tone.
 You can set the alarm with the radio on or off.
 If the radio is off, the beep volume is significantly reduced.
-You can also set the alarm time immediately after selecting the radio or buzzer alarm as described below.